ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-03-leds/05-lab.md

    - Connect the components to the Kitronik prototyping breakout board.
 4. **Code your device:** Using the MakeCode editor, write code to control your device.
    - Think of a stoplight:
-     - What is the sequance of the different lights?
+     - What is the sequence of the different lights?
      - What are possible durations for the lights?
      - Can you use a button to trigger the stoplight? **(Not required)**
    - Write code to reflect the values.